 Next, post-1980s commitments to neoliberalism altered how the U.S. government collected and redistributed the wealth accumulating due to global capitalism.
 Namely, market logics extended into the privatization of state services and permitted growing wealth extracted through increased trade to foreign markets to stay within the private sector (xx).
 This change in governance transpired through the lowering of tax rates and outsourcing the little-remaining state funds for social services to civil society actors (xx).
 Additionally, individuals and corporations with greater excessive wealth accelerated previous trends of funneling money into tax-exempt philanthropic and charitable havens (xx).
 These simultaneous trends contributed to the explosion of civil society actors, like nonprofit organizations, to fill the space of a retreating state.
 Consequently, this meant that on the whole, significant sums of money were maintained and controlled by third sector organizations.
 While those with government contracts had limitations on how funds could be used, at a structural level, this change meant that private, non-state actors could direct significant financial resources based on personal motivations with little-to-no accountability regarding collect need.

+The growing centrality of the U.S. within capital flows.

+While in the early xxth century this centrality had been at the service of a developmental state, this changed radically during the 1980s.

+The developmental state was effectively dismantled, and tax-rates lowered.
+This had a twofold effect: more wealth amassed by private individuals, an expansion of the third sector to compensate for the retreat of the state.

+Within the third sector, we can broadly distinguish between two segments: a segment that continued to rely on federal funding and was therefore beholden to both transparency requirements and political pressures [more like legal limitations in terms of not violating constitutional rights or working against them], and a second segment that relied on funding from private individuals and was exempted from reporting requirements.

+Taken together, all these trends contribute to the consolidation of a well-funded third sector segment structurally positioned to engage in illiberal advocacy because it was shielded from legal and administrative oversight.

+Yet, still the question remains: why send money abroad?
 Finally, while private organizations and individuals use this money to finance endeavors domestically, enact enduring cultural commitments to civilizing missions also compels, or at least justifies them, to spread it internationally.
-Whether based on secular or religious motivations, a foundational aspect of contemporary liberalism is that some values are universal to the human experience and must be protected.
+Whether based on secular or religious motivations, a foundational aspect of contemporary liberalism is that some values are universal to the human experience and must be protected and promoted.
 While this commitment today typically manifests within a secular, rights-based discourse, this commitment has historic roots to European Christians’ seeking to “save” those across their empires and within colonies (xx).
 Given the U.S.’ privileged position within the global arena, today, many citizens agree they have an obligation to extend these resources internationally (xx).
-The U.S. government’s deployment of women’s rights to justify war against the Taliban, the rise in voluntourism and phrases like “think globally, act locally,” and the success of key social enterprises that commitment to assisting communities abroad are all direct manifestations of Americans’ commitment to deploying resources as part of civilizing missions.
+The U.S. government’s deployment of women’s rights discourse to justify war against the Taliban in Afghanistan, the rise in voluntourism and phrases like “think globally, act locally,” and the success of key social enterprises that commitment to assisting communities abroad SUCH AS are all direct manifestations of Americans’ commitment to deploying resources as part of civilizing missions.
 Certainly, these international commitments range from sincere efforts to forge solidarity with the marginalized to racialized, imperial feelings of obligation to “civilize,” “empower,” or “structurally adjust” those outside U.S. borders into a better way of life.